Screen time

 The COVID-19 pandemic has further complicated this landscape by significantly increasing screen time for both children and adults, raising ongoing questions about the balance between necessary digital engagement and potential health risks.

-Screen time is the amount of time an individual spends in front of an electronic screen, such as a television, computer, tablet, or smartphone.
+Screen time is the amount of time an individual spends in front of an electronic screen, such as that found on a television, computer, gaming console, tablet, or smartphone.
 Some screen time is often necessary for education and work.
 However, physicians warn that excessive amounts of screen time can be harmful to one’s health, especially for young children.
 The harms caused by excessive screen time during early childhood can include attention deficits, language delays, reductions in short-term memory, and disrupted sleep patterns.
 Furthermore, screen time can reduce children’s physical activity and therefore contribute to weight gain and obesity.
-In young children, screen time can also contribute to developmental delays in critical social skills such as making eye contact and may put them at a higher risk for mood disorders such as depression or anxiety.
+In young children, screen time can also contribute to developmental delays in critical social skills, such as making eye contact, and may put them at a higher risk for mood disorders, such as depression or anxiety.

 Background

-The increasing prevalence of screens in schools and workplaces has made it difficult to avoid screen use.
+The increasing prevalence of screens in schools, workplaces, and public spaces has made it difficult to avoid screen use.
 As screens have become smaller, more portable, and easier to afford, even activities such as going to the park, which used to be screen-free, have become potential sites for screen use.

 Overview